 The facility of auto renewal of deposits is available from banks.

-Immediately on return of the account holder to India and on his becoming resident india, he is required to advise the bank.
+Immediately on return of the account holder to India and on his becoming resident in India, he is required to advise the bank.
 His FCNR account will be re-designated as resident rupees account or converted to RFC (Resident Foreign Currency) account as per his option.

 The fixed / term deposits shall continue to earn interest at the earlier contracted interest rate till maturely.